 Paul Rogers is Emeritus Professor of Peace Studies at Bradford University where he teaches on international security, arms control and political violence.
 He has written or edited 27 books and his work has been translated into many languages including Chinese, Japanese, French, Spanish, German, Italian, Portuguese, Turkish and Farsi.

-A collection of his writings over the past 20 years was published by Routledge in 2007 under the title of Global Security and the War on Terror – Elite Power and the Illusion of Control and the third edition of his book Losing Control: Global Security in the 21st Century, was published in April 2010.
-His latest book, Irregular War: ISIS and the New Treat from the Margins, published in 2016, examines marginalisation, poverty, inequality and climate destablisation as factors behind war.
+A collection of his writings over the past 20 years was published by Routledge in 2007 under the title of Global Security and the War on Terror – Elite Power and the Illusion of Control and the fourth edition of his book Losing Control: Global Security in the 21st Century, was published in April July 2021.
+It examines marginalisation, poverty, inequality and climate destabilisation as factors behind war.

-Paul Rogers is international security consultant for the Oxford Research Group, writes a weekly assessment of international security trends for www.opendemocracy.net and was Chair of the British International Studies Association, 2002-04.
+Paul Rogers is international security advisor at Open Democracy where he writes a weekly assessment of international security trends www.opendemocracy.net and was Chair of the British International Studies Association, 2002-04.
 He is a frequent lecturer at universities and defence colleges and also does over a hundred interviews a year for local, national and international broadcast networks.

 If you want to arrange for follow-up discussions for a class with Paul Rogers via the internet – over Skype or some other service - please contact him.